-During the course of analysis, we find a few lines in any complex project to have a very large diameter.
+During the course of pipe stress analysis, we find a few lines in any complex project to have a very large diameter.
 Caesar II Support Modeling of such pipes always creates confusion on whether to consider radial thermal growth or to be modeled as centreline supporting.
 There is still confusion among several engineering organizations and the design approach varies.
 In this article, We will discuss pipe support modeling in Caesar-II, support selection, its detailing & functionality.
-In this article, Pipes /Pipelines having a diameter of more than 24’’ are considered as large diameter pipes.
+In this article, Pipes /Pipelines having a diameter of more than 24’’ are considered large-diameter pipes.

 Support Modeling Philosophy in Caesar II

-- Up to 24’’ pipe size, support shall be modeled at the centerline of pipe i.e. the radial expansion of pipe shall be neglected & support shall be assumed to be acting at the center of the pipe as shown in Fig. 1
+Up to 24’’ pipe size, support shall be modeled at the centerline of the pipe i.e. the radial expansion of the pipe shall be neglected & support shall be assumed to be acting at the center of the pipe as shown in Fig. 1

 The reinforcement pad at the Directional Anchors or line stops for large pipes shall be used as shown in Fig. 4 below.

 - RF pad shall be provided at all support for thin pipes.
-Pipe shall be considered thin pipe if D/T> 96, where D is the outer diameter of pipe and t is its thickness.
+The pipe shall be considered a thin-walled pipe if D/T> 96, where D is the outer diameter of the pipe and t is its thickness.

 - Wear Pad shall be used at all support locations in case of uninsulated large pipes